 For those who like it not so hot, Voujon’s takeaway menu could well hit the spot.
 Although it features most of the standard Indian dishes, several are described as mild or lightly spiced, for example the starter voll puri – a mix of chick peas and potatoes with a puri on top.
 Red Fort chicken and aloo mangshaw may be a bit bland for some – you can really taste the lamb in the latter despite its tag as medium hot, but the meat is fall-apart tender.
 While ghobi bora (deep-fried cauliflower balls) could be crisper – deep-fried dishes don’t travel so well – their Peshawari naan is one of the best.

-- High point: Ghee bat basmati rice
+- High point: Excellent breads

 - Private dining: Up to 20 covers

-- Provides: Vegetarian options (at least ¼ main courses), Gluten-free options, Children's portions, Children's high chairs, Wheelchair access
+- Provides: Vegetarian options (at least ¼ main courses), Halal options, Gluten-free options, Children's portions, Children's high chairs, Wheelchair access, Free wi-fi

-- Music on stereo: Bollywood and Bhangra
+- Music on stereo: Nothing

-- Capacity: 80
+- Capacity: 90

-- Largest group: 80
+- Largest group: 50

-- Open since: 2005
+- Open since: 2003

-- House wine: £12.95 per bottle
+- House wine: £12.50 per bottle